jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/0_Intro.typ

 //
 and liquid hydrogen
 //
-@Manigandan2023 @Degirmenci2023 @Eissele2023 @Yusaf2024  @Adler2024 @Tiwari2024.
+@Manigandan2023 @Degirmenci2023 @Eissele2023 @Yusaf2024  @Adler2024 @Tiwari2024, with this thesis focusing on the former option of gaseous hydrogen.
-This thesis focuses on gaseous hydrogen.
-To achieve operational flight ranges, the hydrogen must be stored at elevated pressures.
+To achieve commercially viable flight ranges, the hydrogen must be stored at elevated pressures.
 Following the principle of gas compressibility, increased pressure allows for greater hydrogen mass storage within a given volume.
 These storage conditions necessitate the development of structurally robust containment systems.

 One conventional approach involves designating a dedicated space for hydrogen tanks within the aircraft structure @Eissele2023 @Adler2024.
 An alternative method maintains the existing aircraft configuration while incorporating additional external storage space.
 This external storage solution is illustrated in @fig_0.